erinmoulton/DS-4002-Project-2/README.md

 The Data folder contains a file showing where to find the dataset used for this project.
 There is also a data appendix showing statistics for all of the variables in the dataframe that we used to complete this project.

+The Scripts folder includes a file of our source code used to obtain all of the results we observed throughout this project.

+The License file is a simple copyright license.

 # Section 3: Instructions to replicate results
 In order to reproduce the results we have found, first click the link at the top of this document.